rtrlib/handbook/source/usage.rst

 ---------

-For Archlinux we maintain two PKGBUILDs in the Archlinux User Repository, rtrlib [#rtrlib]_ and rtrlib-git [#rtrlibgit]_ the former is for the latest release and the later for git master.
+For Archlinux we maintain two PKGBUILDs in the Archlinux User Repository, rtrlib [#rtrlib]_ and rtrlib-git [#rtrlibgit]_.
+The former is for the latest official release and the latter for current git master.
-You can either use your favourite aur helper or execute the following commands.
+You can either use your favourite aur helper or execute the following commands:

 .. code-block:: bash